usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/docs/Programming_Guide.md

 ### Custom Messages

-As seen in Chapter 1, a V2X Hub message is essentially some encoded string that is routed through the core of the system by its specified type and subtype.
+As seen in [section 1](#example-plugin), a V2X Hub message is essentially some encoded string that is routed through the core of the system by its specified type and subtype.
 The most common message types are encoded using a JSON string.
 As such, it is very easy to create custom messages for V2X Hub as JSON messages.
 The default JSON-encoded message class is **tmx::message**, so any sub-class of this can be used as the payload to a V2X Hub routing message.
 The **message** class itself is flexible enough to be used as a payload, but the data contents inside the object can only be added via manipulation of the JSON string.
 Data can be retrieved through a generic getter function, which requires a default value in case the data does not exist.
 For example:

 ```cpp
 tmx::message myMsg;